eSports Betting Sites & Offers

 Currently Betway are running eSports Acca Insurance on 5+ selection accumulators.
 Each pick must have odds of 3/10 (1.3) and the minimum stake is £2.
 Stake back as a free bet up to £25, pre-match and in-play, plus combinations of the two, count.
 Token awarded within a day and valid for 7 days to sue on any sports, maximum winnings allowed from the free bet is £20,000, customers are eligible for up to one free-bet each day.

 The 10Bet Acca bonus can be used on any sports or markets including all eSports.
-If you get all your selections correct you will get 10% on a winnings five-fold tiered up to 60% on winning 16-fold+ multiples.
+If you get all your selections correct you will get 2% on a winning treble tiered up to 50% on winning 16-fold+ multiples.